TITLE: Sea Witch

 But her new friend has secrets of her own.
 She can’t stay in Havnestad, or on two legs, unless Evie finds a way to help her.
 Now Evie will do anything to save her friend’s humanity, along with her prince’s heart—harnessing the power of her magic, her ocean, and her love until she discovers, too late, the truth of her bargain.

-This book was high on my list of anticipated reads for this year.
-I was lucky enough to be sent an ARC of it from the publisher and I was so excited to read it.
+I had high hopes for this book and I was lucky to be sent an ARC from the publisher.
+Since I am a huge Disney lover, I definitely was looking forward to reading it.
 That said, this book did fall flat for me, overall.

 Let me first say that my absolute favourite thing about this book is the Danish history.
 Most people know of The Little Mermaid from Disney, but it was in fact originally a story written by Hans Christian Andersen, a Danish author.
 In this sense, I love that the setting of this story was 19th century Denmark.
 Not only is it an interesting backdrop for the story, but also a wonderful nod to the original creator.